 In reality, the United States Army's Special Forces had been created in the 1950s in a total lack of any media coverage.
 American soldiers who had been born and raised in European nations found themselves training Eastern European Resistance teams to hinder the Soviet Bloc.
-Some of his new comrades confided that their World War III missions were to form strongholds inside radiation infested areas of the Soviet Union or to be infiltrated into enemy areas with backpack nuclear weapons.
-Freitag and a platoon from his infantry battalion had actually guarded the top secret installation where those atomic devices were stored under the guise of 'munitions'.
+Some of his new comrades confided that their World War III missions were to form strongholds inside radiation-infested areas of the Soviet Union or to be infiltrated into enemy areas with backpack nuclear weapons.
+Freitag and a platoon from his infantry battalion had actually guarded the top-secret installation where those atomic devices were stored under the guise of 'munitions'.

-The cult ended not only because the Democrats and their machine had turned against the war with the election of Republican President Nixon, but the Army high command smeared the Special Forces and their close up one-to-one man-to-man or woman counter-insurgency and espionage operations.
+The cult ended not only because the Democrats and their machine had turned against the war with the election of Republican President Nixon, but the Army high command smeared the Special Forces and their close-up one-to-one man-to-man or woman counterinsurgency and espionage operations.

-The second lesson Freitag learned that not every dead thing is really dead, and what isn't dead goes underground; now he was being trained in that type of work by those Special Forces Men.
+The second lesson Freitag learned was that not every dead thing is really dead, and what isn't dead goes underground; now he was being trained in that type of work by those Special Forces Men.

-Freitag had a multitude of on the job training instructors on a one on one basis as well as his team training sessions.
+Freitag had a multitude of on-the-job training instructors on a one-on-one basis as well as his team training sessions.
 Unlike the rest of the Army, the new man was welcomed and immediately became part of the team.
 Though you often worked independently you were never Our Man Flint who wasn't one of the team, though all the team admired James Coburn's character as a role model of perfection, not a spoof.